1. Objective

 5.16.
 University employees and students must not victimise or otherwise subject another person to detrimental action as a consequence of that person reporting or being the subject of a suspected breach of the Code.

 5.17.
-A breach of section 5.16 may result in disciplinary action for employees and students under the Appropriate Workplace Behavior Policy ( MPF1328 ).
+A breach of section 5.16 may result in disciplinary action for employees under the Appropriate Workplace Behavior Policy (MPF1328).

 5.18.
 The University will address potential breaches of the Code in a confidential manner consistent with the principles of procedural fairness, which requires that: